nagarajpandith/cas/README.md

 python manage.py runserver
 python manage.py tailwind start
 ```

+#### Development Notes

+- Modify npm bin path (only if you're using Windows).
+Currently it is set to `NPM_BIN_PATH = '/usr/local/bin/npm'` for Mac & Linux based systems.
+If you're using Windows, you need to change it to `NPM_BIN_PATH = r"C:\Program Files\nodejs\npm.cmd"` in settings.py of cas project.
+Do not stage settings.py while pushing to repo.

 - If you add install any package during development, add it to requirements.txt by